Paternity leave and pay

 1. Paternity pay and paternity leave have different eligibilities

-2. Paternity leave is 1 or 2 weeks
+2. Statutory paternity leave is 1 or 2 weeks

 3. Statutory paternity pay